Charles Orton: Early life and military career

-Orton was born at Farnham to Major General Sir Ernest Frederick Orton and his wife Lady Orton.
-He was educated at Tonbridge School, and after completing his education he decided to follow in his fathers footsteps by joining the British Army.
-He graduated from the Royal Military College in August 1931 and was commissioned into the Royal Warwickshire Regiment as a second lieutenant.
+Orton was born at Farnham to Major-general Sir Ernest Orton and his wife Lady Orton.
+He was educated at Tonbridge School, and after completing his education decided to follow in his fathers footsteps by joining the British Army.
+He graduated from the Sandhurst in August 1931 and was commissioned into the Royal Warwickshire Regiment as a second lieutenant.
 He made two appearances in first-class cricket for the British Army cricket team in 1937 against Oxford University and Cambridge University.
 Besides representing the army, he also played cricket for Aldershot Command, Catterick Garrison and the Yellowhammers.
 He was promoted to lieutenant in August 1934.
 He later married Margaret Stewart Rigg of Iverna Court, Kensington.

 Orton was subsequently posted to British India, where he played two first-class matches for the Europeans in November 1938, against the Parsees and the Muslims at Bombay in the Bombay Quadrangular.
 He in the match against the Muslims, Orton took a five wicket haul in the Muslims first-innings, with figures of 7/51; however, it was not enough to stop to the Muslims winning the match by 97 runs.
 Returning to England, he was promoted to the rank of captain just days before the beginning of the Second World War.